cffls/py2hs/README.md

 First, let's see how to implement this in python.

-We can't use `map_tree` we created previously, because it only operates on one tree.
+We can't use `map_tree` created previously, because it only operates on one tree.
 We can create a functions that can operates on any number of trees:

 ```python